yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 You can perform deployment using unidirectional (master-follower) or bidirectional (multi-master) asynchronous replication between universes (also known as data centers).

-For information on two data center (2DC) deployment architecture and supported replication scenarios, see [Two data center (2DC) deployments](../../../architecture/docdb-replication/async-replication/).
+For information on two data center (2DC) deployment architecture and replication scenarios, see [Two data center (2DC) deployments](../../../architecture/docdb-replication/async-replication/).

 ## Set up universes